craftcms/docs/docs/4.x/testing/ci.md

 called `DB` that sets both `mysql` and `pgsql` we can use later.

-PHP 7.1 also sets an environment variable called `TASK_TESTS_COVERAGE` we'll use later because that's the only environment we want code coverage reports to generate in (for performance reasons).
+PHP 7.1 also sets an environment variable called `TASK_TESTS_COVERAGE` we'll use later because that’s the only environment we want code coverage reports to generate in (for performance reasons).

 ```yaml